remy/remysharp.com/public/drafts/codes.md

 ![ffconf 2016 lanyard code of conduct](/images/codes-for-ffconf.jpg)

+## Before we start: on whether there's a need

+I wanted to touch on this, because there's always individuals who feel that events shouldn't need a code of conduct.
+The code is not for those individuals, that's the first thing to say (and should be the last!).
+It's worth adding though, that many, many organised gatherings do include codes of conduct.

+Here's my [school's code](https://web.archive.org/web/20020331165059fw_/http://www.boundstone.w-sussex.sch.uk:80/schrules.htm) (applicable from 1990s).
+Here's (one of) [NASA's code of conducts](https://www.nasa.gov/sites/default/files/atoms/files/06_rmc2017_advisories.pdf), here's [Twin Peaks' code of conduct](https://www.twinpeaksfest.com/code-of-conduct), there's codes used in [many many](https://www.google.co.uk/#q=code+of+conduct) different areas.
+It just seems that it took until a few years ago for (majority) the web (events) industry to wake up to this normality.

+Codes of conduct, ethics and how individuals should conduct themselves, certainly in professional environments, has long been established.

 ## Starting point

 Some years ago, I lifted jsconf's code of conduct and put it on it's [own domain](http://confcodeofconduct.com) and allowed for [easy translations](https://github.com/confcodeofconduct/confcodeofconduct.com#translations).